oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_backup_destination_module.rst

 ..
 Description

 - This module allows the user to create, update and delete a BackupDestination resource in Oracle Cloud Infrastructure
-- For *state=present*, creates a backup destination.
+- For *state=present*, creates a backup destination in an Exadata Cloud@Customer system.

 ..
 Aliases